 Myths arise from a lack of accurate information.
 For example, people used to think that the world was flat.
 Now we most certainly know that is not true, but scientists and astronomers even believe this possible and accurate at one point in history.

-Some of the modern myths associated with HIV are listed below, as well as the factual truths:
+Some of the modern myths associated with HIV are listed below:

 Myth: I can get HIV from touching a person affected or being in the same room as them.